Page contents

 When will works be happening?

-We expect the works to begin in early 2025 and last until late 2026.
+The works started in early 2025 and are expected to last until late 2026.
 These timescales are typical for a scheme of this scale.
+The construction works will be phased across the town centre to minimise disruption as much as possible.

 How can I stay informed about the latest updates and developments regarding the improvements?